One arrested in connection with death of pregnant elephant in Kerala

 The incident was reported from the fringe areas of the Silent Valley in Attappadi.

-Surendrakumar said the elephant died at Velliyar River in Malappuram district on May 27.
+Surendra Kumar said the elephant died at Velliyar River in Malappuram district on May 27.

 The post-mortem revealed that the pachyderm was pregnant.
 "I have directed the forest officials to nab the culprit.
 We will punish him for 'hunting' the elephant," he said.